Embed This Data

 - FDI Inflow:

-Micronesia’s economic freedom score is 50.1, making its economy the 143rd freest in the 2013 Index.
-Its score has decreased by 0.6 point since last year due to deteriorating control of government spending and a loss of business freedom.
-Micronesia is ranked 32nd out of 41 countries in the Asia–Pacific region, and its overall score is lower than the world and regional averages.
+Micronesia’s economic freedom score is 49.8, making its economy the 153rd freest in the 2014 Index.
+Its score has decreased by 0.3 point since last year, with declines in business freedom, labor freedom, and monetary freedom outweighing an improvement in investment freedom.
+Micronesia is ranked 35th out of 42 countries in the Asia–Pacific region, and its overall score is lower than the world and regional averages.

-Micronesia’s lack of commitment to structural reform has long hampered much-needed economic development.
-Faced with a non-transparent and onerous regulatory framework, the private sector has been largely marginalized in an economically stagnant environment.
+Micronesia’s lack of commitment to structural reform is hampering much-needed economic development.
+Faced with the non-transparent and onerous regulatory framework, the private sector has been marginalized to a great extent in an economically stagnant environment.
 Open-market policies are not in place to spur dynamic growth of trade and attract new investment.

-Politically organized as a confederation of four states—the island groups of Pohnpei, Chuuk, and Yap and the island of Kosrae—the 607-island South Pacific archipelago of Micronesia has a central government with limited powers.
+Politically organized as a confederation of four states—the island groups of Pohnpei, Chuuk, Yap, and Kosrae—the 607-island South Pacific archipelago of Micronesia has a central government with limited powers.
 The president is elected by the small unicameral legislature from among its at-large members.
 Formerly administered by the United States as a U.N.
 Trust Territory, Micronesia became independent in 1986 and signed a Compact of Free Association with the United States.
-Under an amended compact, it receives about $100 million annually in direct assistance from the U.S. and close to an additional $100 million each year in other U.S. government grants and services.
-The government sector employs more than half of the workforce.
-The economy suffers from a lack of infrastructure, electricity, running water, and employment opportunities.
+Under an amended compact, it receives about $130 million annually in direct assistance from the U.S. The government sector employs more than half of the workforce.
+Economic development is hampered by poor infrastructure in electricity and water.

-The trade-weighted average tariff rate is 4.5 percent, and non-tariff barriers further constrain trade freedom.
-The investment framework remains too underdeveloped to facilitate flows of capital and foreign investment.
+Micronesia’s average tariff rate was 4.5 percent as of 2006.
+Foreign investors may not own land.
+Federal and state regulations discourage new foreign investment.
 The financial sector remains rudimentary, forcing much of the population to operate outside of the formal banking sector.
 High credit costs and scarce access to financing continue to constrain the small private sector.